-Always mobile with Ergobaby stretchers and slings
+Always mobile with Ergobaby carriers and slings

 The baby is carried in the womb for almost a year during pregnancy.
 A baby feels safe and secure there.
 When it is born, a baby discovers a whole new and unfamiliar world.
 To give a newborn a safe environment, close physical contact is very important.
 Baby carriers and slings offer numerous advantages from which you and your child will benefit.
-These include not only the close bond between the person carrying and the child, but also the ergonomically advantageous position of your little one.
+These include not only the close bond between the person carrying and the child, but also the ergonomically advantageous position of your favourite.
 Not to mention the fact that a baby carrier system is extremely practical in everyday life.
 While your child snuggles up close to your chest or back and rests, you also have the freedom to use your hands without restriction.
-We offer a variety of Ergobaby carriers and slings in our range.
-To help you find the perfect companion for the future, you will find lots of useful information here.
-This will help you choose the ideal carrier or sling for your family.
-An ideal carrier should not only look good on you, but also fit comfortably and be worn in the correct position.
-Here you can find out which model is suitable for which age group and much more.
-Discover the wide range of carrying options from Ergobaby.

 The difference between a baby carrier and a sling

-Slings are particularly soft and cuddly, which makes them particularly suitable for newborn babies.
-They snuggle up perfectly to the person wearing them and the baby.
-Initially, putting on the slings correctly requires some practice and you need to learn at least one tying technique.
-However, once you have mastered this small challenge, attaching the elastic sling is extremely easy.
-The elastic fabric makes it easy to prepare the sling and then all you have to do is put your baby in it.
+A newborn needs a safe and cosy environment, which is best guaranteed if you carry your child as close to you as possible.
+A baby carrier or sling is ideal for this, and slings are particularly soft and cosy, which makes them particularly suitable for newborn babies.
+They mould perfectly to the wearer and the baby.
+Initially, putting on the baby sling correctly requires some practice and you need to learn at least one tying technique.
+However, once you have mastered this small challenge, attaching the elasticated sling is extremely easy.
+The elasticated fabric makes it easy to prepare the sling and then all you have to do is put your baby in it.

 Our range includes the Ergobaby Aura sling, which can be used from birth (3.2 kg) to around one year of age (11.3 kg).
 Aura is made of viscose, a light and elastic fabric that does not irritate baby's sensitive skin.
-It has no hard edges, buttons or zippers that could damage newborns' skin.
-The breathable fabric ensures that the baby is pleasantly cool to wear.
+It has no hard edges, buttons or zips that could damage newborn babies' skin.
+The breathable fabric ensures pleasant cooling when carrying.
 After using a sling, you can then switch to an Ergobaby carrier.
-Alternatively, you can use a baby carrier from birth.
+Alternatively, you can use a baby carrier right from birth.
 The big advantage is that baby carriers are easy to put on and take off.
 Most baby carriers can also be used over a longer period of time than a sling.

 The perfect carrier and carrying position for every age